akshanshgandhi/Multicalss-TB/README.md

 Recall    : 68.5 +- 2.2 %

 Scope of future work:
-Hypertuning multi-class classifier on a VGG16 network to test for performance over previously huper-tuned binary classifier.
+Hypertuning multi-class classifier on a VGG16 network to test for performance over previously hyper-tuned binary classifier.